reproducible-agile/Geoparsing-Solved-Or-Biased/README.md

 Note that you only need to perform step (2) to step (5) **once** to generate grids from the country/region shapefile.
 You can repeat step (1), step (6), and step (7) to generate grid summary for LGL, GeoVirus, GeoWiki, GeoCorpora, and GeoNames.

 ## Deploying Geoparsers
 For toponym recognition, we used [spaCy](https://spacy.io/usage) and [NeuroTPR](https://github.com/geoai-lab/NeuroTPR).
 Because NeuroTPR uses [tensorflow_hub](https://www.tensorflow.org/hub/installation) which only supports Tensorflow 1.15 instead of Tensorflow 1.14, make sure you install Tensorflow 1.15.
-To deal with `InvalidArgumentError: ConcatOp : Dimensions of inputs should match` that you may encounter, starting from line 208 you can change `geoparse.py` used by NeuroTPR as below.
+To deal with `InvalidArgumentError: ConcatOp : Dimensions of inputs should match` that you may encounter when running NeuroTPR, you can change `geoparse.py` in the NeuroTPR site-packages as below.

 <div align=center>
 <img src="screenshots/neurotpr-geoparse-change.PNG">
 </div>

-For toponym resolution, we used
+For toponym resolution, we used [Edinburgh Geoparser](https://www.inf.ed.ac.uk/research/isdd/admin/package?view=1&id=199) and [CamCoder](https://github.com/milangritta/Geocoding-with-Map-Vector).
+For CamCoder, because we run the experiment in Python 3.6.13 environment instead of Python 2.7+ environment used by their authors, here we provide scripts that were updated for our study.
+These scripts include [`models/CamCoder/root/context2vec.py`](models/CamCoder/root/context2vec.py), [`models/CamCoder/root/geoparse.py`](models/CamCoder/root/geoparse.py), [`models/CamCoder/root/preprocessing.py`](models/CamCoder/root/preprocessing.py), and [`models/CamCoder/root/text2mapVec.py`](models/CamCoder/root/text2mapVec.py).

 ## Spatially-Explicit Geoparsing Performance Evaluation
+[`scripts/toponym-recognition-GeoCorpora-spaCy.py`](scripts/toponym-recognition-GeoCorpora-spaCy.py) and [`scripts/toponym-recognition-GeoCorpora-NeuroTPR.py`](scripts/toponym-recognition-GeoCorpora-NeuroTPR.py) perform toponym recognition on GeoCorpora with spaCy and NeuroTPR, respectively. [`scripts/toponym-recognition-GeoCorpora-spaCy.py`](scripts/toponym-recognition-GeoCorpora-spaCy.py) and [`scripts/toponym-recognition-GeoCorpora-NeuroTPR.py`](scripts/toponym-recognition-GeoCorpora-NeuroTPR.py) perform toponym recognition on GeoCorpora with spaCy and NeuroTPR, respectively.

+A tutorial on how to properly use Edinburgh Geoparser can be accessed [here](http://programminghistorian.org/en/lessons/geoparsing-text-with-edinburgh).
+After using Edinburgh Geoparser to perform toponym resolution on LGL, GeoVirus, and WikToR, [`scripts/toponym-resolution-results-Edinburgh-Geoparser-integration.ipynb`](scripts/toponym-resolution-results-Edinburgh-Geoparser-integration.ipynb) need to be be run to integrate the output files for further evaluations.
+Note that toponym resolution results provided by Edinburgh Geoparser may not be exactly the same when running it each time.
+Therefore, please make sure to use our provided results for further analyses. [`models/CamCoder/root/toponym-resolution-LGL-CamCoder.py`](models/CamCoder/root/toponym-resolution-LGL-CamCoder.py), [`models/CamCoder/root/toponym-resolution-GeoVirus-CamCoder.py`](models/CamCoder/root/toponym-resolution-GeoVirus-CamCoder.py), and [`models/CamCoder/root/toponym-resolution-WikToR-CamCoder.py`](models/CamCoder/root/toponym-resolution-WikToR-CamCoder.py) perform toponym resolution with CamCoder on LGL, GeoVirus, and WikToR, respectively.

 ## Geographic Bias Evaluation